onnx/working-groups/edge/discussion_materials/ONNX Edge scope and profile definition.md

 #### 2. Size

-Size here refers to both the model on-disk storage size and the memory that the runtime reqiures to run the inference.
+Size here refers to both the neural network's on-disk storage size and the memory that the runtime reqiures to run the inference.
 In ONNX 1.4 release, support for large models (larger than 2GB) and store the data externally is added as a new feature.
-But in edge device, we do not want such huge models running and consuming the precious memory.
-There are many ways to compress our models while keeping the accuracy like changing to quantized ops, model compression etc.
+But in edge devices, such huge models are usually not practical due to memory resource constraints.
+There are ways to reduce size of neural network models while keeping the accuracy, like using quantized operators, model compression etc.

 #### 3. Latency

 In many scenarios, fast processing speed and low latency are required.
-Vendor-specific runtime optimization are encouraged while we should also keep our optimization work going. works on the speed over laps with some of the work on the bandwidth, since a broader bandwidth always provide less latency thus improving overall speed.
+Optimizations are always encouraged, either through vendor-specific runtime optimizations or general neural network and operator optimizations.
+Optimizing processing speed overlaps with optimizations in data bandwidth, since a broader data bandwidth usually provide less latency thus improving overall processing speed.

 #### 4. Power consumption

-Power consumption is critical for an edge device.
-Methods are to be defined to reduce the power consumption/extend the service time of this edge device while maintaining the same level of performance:
+Power consumption is important and often critical for an edge device.
+In this context, inferences/second/watt metric is often used.
+There are ways to reduce the power consumption and extend the service time of edge device while maintaining the same level of performance, e.g.:

 1. A larger battery which extend the servie time of an edge device.

-2. A better chipset which utilized with more advanced algorithms and technique to lower consumption in every clock time.
+2. A better chipset which utilized with more advanced algorithms and techniques yields lower power consumption.

-3. New scheduling system to switch off some unused applicatio or parts
+3. New scheduling system to switch off some unused applications or hardware parts

-4. Better cooling system that doesn't consume like the old fashioned fan
+4. Better more efficient cooling system

 5. etc.

 #### 5. Data locality

 Data locality is tightly connected with data privacy and security aspects of a scenario.
-Depending on the application, in particular on the required data type and format, it is up to the developer to select the best transmission technology.
-Sometimes, it is possible to create a local network and to send the data to the cloud for further processing or for being stored.
-However, future IoT nodes will heavily depend on cellular communication, e.g. 5G technology.
+In some cases keeping data local on device is a must.
+It is also possible to have a local on edge device neural network and to send the data to the cloud for further processing or for storage.
+With faster cellular communication technology advancements, such as 5G, it is likely that future IoT devices will heavily depend on it.
+In such cases and depending on the application, in particular on the required data type and format, it is up to the developer to select the best data transmission technology.
-Attacks can involve sensors nodes to collect privacy data from users, which could be used for analysis purposes or to profile users, or involve in auto pilot cars, healthcare devices (like smart watch) or literally every electrical item that will potentially be equipped with a network access.
-Thus cryptography is needed for edge devices to improve transmission security.
-This technique can (and should) be used for blocking the basic IP stealing attempts, and encrypting data for a better security.
+Security attacks target connected sensor nodes and personal devices to collect privacy data, which could be used for analysis purposes or to profile users.
+In such cases, encryption techniques and cryptography may be needed in edge devices to improve data transmission security.